 While I have many painful memories of New Bedford, the vast majority of my memories are positive ones.
 Sorry, cynics.

 I have many fond memories of a number of landmarks throughout the city.
 Unfortunately, it’s difficult to come across images of many of these.
-I remember playing tag football in the Car Barn before it was an housing complex.
-It was an auto salvage facility, if memory serves me correct.
+I remember playing tag football in the Car Barn before it was a housing complex.
+It was an auto salvage facility if memory serves me correctly.
 I remember crushed or destroyed cars stacked upon each other.
 They were stacked in rows along opposing walls, leaving a clearing in the center for heavy machinery.
 That was our football field.

 “How do you know that?” she said.
 A very puzzled mother joined me at the window.
 “All the cars are GONE.”
 I replied.
 When she looked out along the streets from our vantage point, she pointed to a thin piece of metal poking out from the snow.
 “See that?” she started.
 “That’s a car antenna.
 The cars aren’t gone.
 They are under the snow.”
 What do the youth say today?
 “Mind blown?”
 Understatement.